How to Harness Train a Cat _ cat-zy (1)

 Measuring Your Cat Correctly

 To get the right fit, measure your cat accurately.
-Use a flexible tape to measure around their neck and widest part of their chest and belly.
+Use a flexible tape to measure around their neck and the widest part of their chest and belly.
 Compare these to the manufacturer’s size chart to pick the right size.
 It’s also good to check for adjustability, so you can tweak the fit.

 Signs of a Well-Fitted Harness